afrozenpeach/CSharp_MARC/README.txt

  * @license   http://www.gnu.org/copyleft/lesser.html  LGPL License 3
  */

+2013-04-11 Changes:
+Fix issue relating to the FileMARCWriter needing to write multiple bytes per character in some cases, as well as handling encoding of non-special characters better.

 2013-04-10 Changes:
 Some special characters in a normal MARC21 file are saved using non-standard character encoding.
 The proper encoding should be MARC8, which .Net does not support.
 This version adds support for a select few special characters, most importantly the copyright symbol which is used in RDA records.
 The FileMARCWriter class makes it easier to write records and should follow MARC8/UTF-8 specifications from the 9th character of the Leader.
 The FileMARCReader class had to be updated to read these MARC8 characters back in correctly.